maxim2525/ubuntu_ios_calendar_icon/README.md

 4. run the script

-to automate the icon generation:
+## to automate the icon generation

 sudo nano /etc/systemd/system/daily-task.service
 ```